 Location: Liberal Arts 354

 I am an Associate Professor of Political Science, the Director of the Project on American Democracy and Citizenship, and a Fellow in Ethics and Public Affairs at the Mansfield Center.
 I write and teach about American government, political development, and public policy.
-My first book, War, the American State, and Politics since 1898, was published by Cambridge University Press in 2011, and my scholarly articles have appeared in venues such as The Journal of Politics, the Journal of Policy History, and Political Research Quarterly.
+My first book was War, the American State, and Politics since 1898 (Cambridge University Press, 2011; paperback, 2013), and my scholarly articles have appeared in outlets such as The Journal of Politics, the Journal of Policy History, and Political Research Quarterly.
 From 2010-2012, I was on leave at Harvard University as a Robert Wood Johnson Scholar in Health Policy Research.
 Previously, I was the Patrick Henry Scholar at Johns Hopkins University, a Fellow at the Miller Center of Public Affairs, and a Visiting Scholar at the University of California, Berkeley's Institute of Governmental Studies.
 I received my Ph.D. from the University of Virginia.

 Ph.D., University of Virginia, 2008